Scheana Marie To Film With Boyfriend During ‘Vanderpump Rules’ Season 6

 Also during the interview, Scheana Marie discussed a potential beach wedding but didn’t say that she and Valletta were engaged.

-To see more of Scheana Marie and Mike Shay, tune into the 3-part Vanderpump Rules Season 5 reunion special, which begins airing on Monday, April 3, on Bravo TV at 8 p.m.
+To see more of Scheana Marie and Mike Shay, tune into the three-part Vanderpump Rules Season 5 reunion special, which begins airing on Monday, April 3, on Bravo TV at 8 p.m.

 [Featured Image by Araya Diaz/Getty Images]